aws/aws-cdk/packages/@aws-cdk/cloud-assembly-schema/README.md

 consumers must be aware of every such instruction modification.

-For this reason, every change to the schema, even though it might not strictly break validation of the *json-schema* format, will cause a `major` version bump.
+For this reason, every change to the schema, even though it might not strictly break validation of the *json-schema* format, is considered `major` version bump.

 ## How to consume

 If you'd like to consume the schema in order to do validations on `manifest.json` files, simply download it from this repo and run it against standard *json-schema* validators.

 > For example: https://www.npmjs.com/package/jsonschema (this is how the CDK CLI does it)

 Make sure you follow semantic versioning best practices, by **rejcting** to deploy cloud assemblies who's manifest version is greater than the one you expect.

-For example, if your consumer was built when the schema version was 1.2.0, you should reject deploying cloud assemblies with a manifest version of 2.0.0.
+For example, if your consumer was built when the schema version was 1.2.0, you should reject deploying cloud assemblies with a manifest version of 2.0.0 (or rather any higher than `1.2.0`).
 Note that your schema validation might actually work on those manifest files, but the deployment itself will not work properly because it will ignore some assembly instructions.
 Only when you roll out an update to your consumer, should it accept these assemblies, by upgrading its expected schema version and taking into account the new instructions.